midorikocak/nano/README.md

 Nano is a very very tiny php library that allows you to create very fast rest APIs.

-Think it's like Slim but if Slim is slim, Nano is anorexic.
+Think it's like Slim but Nano is only ~6.4 Kilobytes.

 ## Requirements